Shubhamse77/aws-ai-cost-detective/README.md

 **IAM Permissions**: The configured IAM user/role requires read-only permissions for EC2, ELBv2, CloudWatch, and Cost Explorer:

+create an role with the following policy (Read-Only access to costs and resources): and attach that role to EC2

 ```json
 {
   "Version": "2012-10-17",